deltaforesight/liquity-fork/frontend/app/README.md

 ### `NEXT_PUBLIC_CONTRACT_…`

-Addresses of the Liquity contracts.
+Addresses of the Delta Foresight contracts.

 </details>